 Careers Education and Guidance is included in the PSHCE programme and through the enrichment programme in both Years 10, 11 and Sixth Form.
 In addition, some Year 10 and all Year 12 students are given the opportunity to take part in one week of Work Experience.
-In Year 11, students are given the opportunity to attend an interview with a member of the Senior Leadership Team as part of their ‘Futures’ Meetings and mock interviews are arranged with local and national employers from the business community.
-Every two years a Careers Convention is organised in the School with representatives from industry, commerce and education, to which all students and their parents from Year 10 upwards are invited.
+In Year 11, students are given the opportunity to attend interviews with a member of the Senior Leadership Team as part of their ‘Futures’ Meetings and mock interviews are arranged with local and national employers from the business community.
+Every two years a Careers Convention is organised in the School with representatives from industry, commerce and education, to which all students and their parents from Year 9 upwards are invited.
 Some Vocational Courses in KS4 offer a work-based experience as part of the course.

 Car Parking and Reduced Speed Limit

 At the start of the school day, those families that bring their children to School in cars are asked to drop them off outside the School gates or use the safe drop-off zone (yellow pedestrian path) within the car park.
 At the end of the school day due to bus and coach movement at the front of the School site there is no facility for picking up students within the school grounds.
 We do ask parents to park sensibly outside the School and not to obstruct local residents’ access to their property.

 - a road marked with double white lines, except to pick up or set down passengers